- Players and Cards

 With a little practice, the cards are easy to identify.
 In most Korean packs (unlike Japanese ones), the five bright (kwang) cards have the Chinese character for "guang" (bright) printed in white on a red disc, which distinguishes them from the animals (yul).
 The least obvious card to identify is the junk of the December (rain or willow) suit.
 Most packs include two different versions of this card, but only one is used in the game.

 In addition, most packs contain a collection of jokers with special properties.
 The game can be played without them, or using just a few of them.

-It seems that the number and nature of the jokers varies from deck to deck: below are examples from four decks, each containing five jokers.
+It seems that the number and nature of the jokers varies from deck to deck: below are examples from five decks.

 For simplicity of explanation I will assume that the game is played for chips.
 If you want to play for money you should decide the value of a chip before the game starts.
 The score can be kept on paper if preferred by recording how many chips each player has won or lost.